petzschnerlab/distance-estimation-task/README.md

 ## Description
 ### Experimental setup
-Stimuli were presented binocular on a computer monitor (resolution, 1280  800; frame rate, 59 Hz) driven by an ATI Mobility Radeon HD 3400 graphics card.
+Stimuli were presented binocular on a computer monitor (resolution, 1280 x 800; frame rate, 59 Hz) driven by an ATI Mobility Radeon HD 3400 graphics card.
 Experiments were conducted in complete darkness except for the illumination by the monitor.
 The real-time virtual reality (VR) was created using Vizard 3.0 (Worldviz) and depicted an artificial